A B O U T /

 So I took off for Tonga, where I would find myself in complete and utter bliss.
 A place with no agenda and no need for shoes.
 I spent my days eating tuna the size of me, tending the banana and papaya trees and the veggie garden, doing yard work around the lodge, diving, spearfishing, drawing, writing and finishing each day with a sunset beer on top of the bluff while humpback whales breached in the warm ocean below… or I’d go drink too much kava with the friendly locals in the village.
 It was a wild dream.
 But I wasn’t getting near my wave quota and after a few months, I became pretty antsy to find a sailboat to take me away and find some quality surf.
 So when a big blue beauty named Nola anchored in the lagoon in front of the lodge one day with a crew of 2 Kiwi Surfers and offered to take me out to hunt for some waves, I had all my gear onboard before they could even finish asking.

 I ended up spending over two months on the Nola.
 If the lodge gig was a dream, this was a dream within a dream, this was beyond heaven.
-We were just cruising the islands, surfing empty waves, diving sea caves, partying with new people from around the world, swimming with humpback whales, and pouring rum into freshly opened coconuts to wash down our freshly speared fish dinners.
+We were just cruising the islands, surfing empty waves, diving sea caves, partying with other adventurous people from around the world, swimming with humpback whales, and pouring rum into freshly opened coconuts to wash down our freshly speared fish dinners.
 This was living, this was as good as it gets.
 It’s funny how things happen the way they’re supposed to sometimes.
-One of my goals when I left home was to learn how to sail, and here I was on this sailboat bobbing around in the South Pacific, breathing in the trade winds.
+One of my goals when I left on this journey was to learn how to sail, and here I was on this sailboat bobbing around in the South Pacific, breathing in the trade winds.
 I felt like I was doing exactly what I was supposed to be doing at that time in my life.
 My sketchbooks were being filled with inspired thoughts and ramblings and a million interesting ideas to explore in my artwork.
 I was intrigued by the South Pacific Island decor, art and style.
 That primitive vibe has always attracted me.
 Like all ancient and aboriginal art, there seems to be a truth in it.
 It’s got a certain honesty that’s hard to find in the modern world.

 After my time ended on the Nola, I crewed on a small French sailboat, over 1000 nautical miles back to New Zealand.
 This hellish 21 day ocean odyssey (which should have only taken 8-10 days) is a campfire story for another time!
-Let’s just say it ended with me starting to plan a mutiny and NZ Customs having to tow us into Port because everything that went could have went wrong, went wrong.
+Let’s just say it ended with me starting to plan a mutiny and NZ Customs having to tow us into Port because everything that could have went wrong, went wrong.
 After hitch hiking across the North Island back to my van, I picked up 2 best friends from the states and we spent a few more months exploring the “land of the long white cloud” before I headed to Australia.

 Sydney has got to be one of the most beautiful cities in the world.
 I fell in love the second I stepped off the plane… mostly with the outgoing, fun, gorgeous women everywhere you look, but the city and beaches are nice too.
 So many good vibes.
 It’s seems like the culture revolves around the ocean, around surfing, fishing, diving.
 The whole place just makes you want to be a surf bum and party, which is pretty much what I did.
 I eventually made my way up the East Coast and got stuck in Byron Bay for a while and could have easily stayed there forever.
 After Tonga and NZ, it felt good to be in such an animated place.
-The waves were fun, the water was warm.
-The kangaroos were delicious.
+The waves were fun, the water was warm and the kangaroos were delicious.

 As if to slap me back to reality, or just to give me a reason not to drink myself to death in Aus, I got word that my Grandma was in the Intensive Care Unit, so I took the next flight home to California to spend all the time I could with her.
 Grandma Bev wasn’t your ordinary Grandmother.
 She went surfing.
 In High School, she would be waiting across the street to take my friends and I to the beach any time it was good.
 She could get us on the Naval Base to score some of the best waves around.
-She would bring her big beach hat, her bamboo mat and chair and a stack of books and just sink her feet into the warm sand and watch us surf until dark.
+She would bring her big beach hat, her bamboo mat and chair and a stack of books and just sink her bare feet into the warm sand and watch us surf until dark.
 She will always be one of my best friends in life.

 “When we got to Bali, the first thing I thought was ‘Why the fuck did it take me 28 years to get here?!?’ “